krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 This application is a [Scrapy](https://scrapy.org/) spider, which explains why Scrapy and Twisted show up in the stack trace.

+Here is what the various items mean:

+* `%Own`: % of time currently spent in the function.
+* `%Total`: % of time currently spent in the function and all the functions it called (children).
+* `OwnTime`: Total amount of CPU time that was spent in the function itself, excluding any functions it called.
+* `TotalTime`: Total amount of CPU time that was spent in the function and all its children.
+* `Function (filename)`: This is the name of the function and the file where it is defined.

-This immediately showed that the search function from Python's `re` regex module was taking up 100% of the process time.
+This immediately showed that the [`re.search`](https://docs.python.org/3/library/re.html#re.search) function from Python's regex module was taking up 100% of the process time, and the execution time was spent in this function directly rather than in any functions that it calls.

 # Catastrophic Backtracking in Regular Expressions